 The Youth Council is designed to connect youth ages 15 - 18 with other youth and their social and civic communities.
 Working with Family and Community Support Services (FCSS), the Youth Council supports youth-led community events and programs, and volunteer groups.
-The council also functions to provide a youth perspective to the Town of Canmore, to community groups, and to organizations when they seek a broad range of voices and perspectives in decision-making processes.
+The council also functions to provide a youth perspective to the Town of Canmore, community groups, and organizations when they seek a broad range of voices and perspectives in decision-making processes.

 The council is made up of 8 - 12 individuals, ranging in ages from 15 - 18-years-old.
 The council is inclusive and made accessible to all youth, including those who may be marginalized such as English as a second language learners, new Canadians, LGBTQ2+, and youth who may not be enrolled in a private or public school.

 Those interested in joining the Youth Council are asked to complete an application and to go through an interview process to ensure a balance and breadth of membership.

 The council is primarily youth-driven to allow members the opportunity to develop autonomy and to expand on leadership- and decision-making skills.
 To support youth leadership, an adult advisor from FCSS sets the guidelines and expectations for the council, and guides members in skill development and healthy civic engagement, while simultaneously acting as a liaison between the community and youth.